astronomer/docs/learn/airflow-mongodb.md

 ---
-title: "Load data to MongoDB with Airflow"
+title: "Load data to MongoDB with Apache Airflow"
 sidebar_label: "MongoDB"
 description: "Learn how to load data into MongoDB with your Apache Airflow DAGs."
 id: "airflow-mongodb"